What is a contract for work?

 Objective of the contract for work

-A contract for work and labour is not about the performance of work as such.
-In fact, from a general perspective, it is irrelevant to the contract how much effort is required to complete the work or the nature of the effort.
+A contract for work and labour is not about performing work as such.
+From a general perspective, it is irrelevant to the contract how much effort is required to complete the work or the nature of this effort.
 The contractor decides on its working hours and the resources used.

 Of course, the reality is that the contractor calculates its expenses and uses this as the basis for the amount of the fee.
 However, he does not have to specify or justify to the client why he expects the fee to be this amount.
 It is a question of negotiation between the two parties.

 At the end of the day, it's about delivering a work result and doing so within a period of time that has been defined in advance.
-Only this determines the success or failure of the assignment, not whether more or fewer resources in any form were used for it.
+Only this determines the success or failure of the assignment - not whether more or fewer resources were used in any way.

 The order in the contract for work